Web3NL/motoko-book/src/common-programming-concepts/types/immutable-arrays.md

 We now declared a variable named `size` which is of type `Nat` and assign the value returned by our method `.size()`.
 This method returns the total length of the array.
 In our case, this value would be `3`.

+NOTE: Be careful, the last element of the array is `size - 1`!
+See example in [mutable arrays](/common-programming-concepts/types/mutable-arrays.html).

 ## Arrays and mutable variables
 An immutable array could be assigned to a mutable variable.
 The array values are still immutable, but the value of the variable (which is an immutable array) could change.